How Would Catastrophic Risks Affect Prospects for Compromise?

 Recovery measures are not supported by this argument

 The argument in this essay applies only to preventing risks before they happen, so as to reduce societal dislocation.
 It doesn't endorse measures to ensure human recovery after catastrophic risks have already happened, such as disaster shelters or space colonies.
 These post-disaster measures don't avert the increased anarchy and confusion that would result from catastrophes but do help humans stick around to potentially cause cosmic harm down the road.
+Moreover, disaster-recovery solutions might even increase the chance that catastrophic risks occur because of moral hazard.
 I probably don't endorse post-disaster recovery efforts except maybe in rare cases when they also substantially help to maintain social stability in scenarios that cause less-than-extinction-level damage.

 Appendix: Inoculation in general